By: Ben Morris, Head Breeder at Dirty Bird Genetics

 -Regular plants produce the most pollen: Feminized or reversed plants can produce a good volume of usable pollen but they often produce far less pollen than regular, biologically male (XY) plants.
 This does not mean they can’t be viable in breeding programs, just that more reversed females may be required to make the volume of pollen to get the seed yield a breeder or seed producer wishes to harvest.

-• Steer clear of intersex traits when breeding: It is advisable to breed with plants that do not show intersex traits, when untreated, to limit the chance of hermaphroditism in the resulting seed.
+• -Steer clear of intersex traits when breeding: It is advisable to breed with plants that do not show intersex traits, when untreated, to limit the chance of hermaphroditism in the resulting seed.

-• Keep pollen contained: All pollen has the ability to travel great distances, so it is important to keep effective separation and isolation of different breeding projects if they occur simultaneously in separate rooms within the same location.
+• -Keep pollen contained: All pollen has the ability to travel great distances, so it is important to keep effective separation and isolation of different breeding projects if they occur simultaneously in separate rooms within the same location.
 Some breeders will stagger their pollination in different projects so only one kind of pollen is being actively produced and spread at a time.
 Other breeders will have entirely separate locations for their feminized vs regular breeding projects to ensure isolation.
 If breeding outdoors, it is critically important to use good judgment and try to limit the spread of your pollen to other grower’s fields.
 Some outdoor breeders will use collected pollen and ‘paint’ it onto the stigmas of their females so no open pollen release from males occurs.
 This limits the spread of pollen to neighboring fields/grows and is just part of being a good neighbor.
 Just because you wanted seed didn’t mean the grower a mile down the road did.

-• Pollen is damaged by water: It is advisable to spray yourself down with clean water (especially your hair and clothes) from a spray bottle after completing a pollination to ensure you are not trailing viable pollen everywhere you go.
+• -Pollen is damaged by water: It is advisable to spray yourself down with clean water (especially your hair and clothes) from a spray bottle after completing a pollination to ensure you are not trailing viable pollen everywhere you go.
 The picture above is a cannabis plant grown outdoors that could be affected by improper or negligent pollen harvest/release.

 Summary: